Social learning moderates the tradeoffs between efficiency, stability, and equity in group foraging: Discussion

 Our finding of an optimal intermediate range for information sharing confirms a recurring theme in the collective search and foraging literature.
-The peak efficiency observed at intermediate $\rho$ aligns with the theoretical finding in Mongolian gazelles \cite{martinez2013optimizing}, where acoustic communication over intermediate distance optimizes search efficiency.
-This pattern of optimal intermediate communication also mirrors findings from Deborah Gordon’s work on harvester ants, where restrained signaling maintains efficient colony foraging \cite{gordon1996organization,gordon2013rewards,gordon2014ecology}.
+The peak efficiency observed at intermediate $\rho$ is consistent with the theoretical finding in Mongolian gazelles \cite{martinez2013optimizing}, where acoustic communication over intermediate distance optimizes search efficiency.
+This pattern of optimal intermediate communication also provides a mechanistic explanation for Deborah Gordon’s work on harvester ants, where restrained signaling maintains efficient colony foraging \cite{gordon1996organization,gordon2013rewards,gordon2014ecology}.
+A similar mechanism is observed in organizational innovation networks, where excessive connectivity among inventors causes premature convergence on suboptimal solutions; placing less-imitative inventors at influential network positions helps maintain exploratory diversity and improves performance in complex landscapes \cite{heydari2025core}.
 Our framework generalizes these empirical observations by explicitly linking $\rho$ to the balance of three distinct behavioral modes: global exploration ($\mu=1.1$), local exploitation ($\mu=3$), and targeted walk.
-Furthermore, the model offer a clearer mechanistic explanation for why non-optimal range fails.
+Furthermore, the model offers a clearer mechanistic explanation for why non-optimal range fails.
 When $\rho$ is too small, agents search nearly independently, leading to maximum exploration but minimum cooperation, akin to a purely individual search.
 This is consistent with finding that insufficient information sharing hampers successful searches \cite{couzin2005effective, torney2009context, rosenthal2015revealing}.
 On the other hand, if $\rho$ is too large, excessive targeted walks occur, leading to redundant search effort and premature depletion of local patches.
-This highlights a cost of social learning that suppresses the crucial simultaneous discovery of multiple patches \cite{bhattacharya2014collective}, and effect observed in empirical studies of bird foraging \cite{ward2008quorum, biro2016bringing}.
+This highlights a cost of social learning that suppresses the crucial simultaneous discovery of multiple patches \cite{bhattacharya2014collective}, an effect observed in empirical studies of bird foraging \cite{ward2008quorum, biro2016bringing}.

 Our model incorporates adaptive switches between two L\`evy walk modes ($\mu=1.1$ and $\mu=3$), providing a composite search strategy that advances beyond traditional L\`evy models.
 Pure, memoryless L\`evy walk , while optimal for sparse, randomly distributed targets \cite{viswanathan1999optimizing, sims2008scaling, humphries2010environmental}, often fail to account for the adaptive behavior of real foragers.
 Our model supports the notion that encounter-conditional heuristics, such as Area-Restricted Search (ARS) triggered by a successful encounter, are often superior to idealized L\`evy walks, especially in patch environments \cite{ross2018general}.
 Moreover, the targeted walk mode, absent from individual ARS models, serves as a socially-mediated exploitation mechanism.
 Our analysis of the targeted walk's benefit-to-cost ratio provides a quantitative link between a social behavior (joining successful peers) and the resulting gain in efficiency, clearly demonstrating that the highest benefit-to-cost ratio coincides with the optimal $\rho$.